How do we live our lives co-existing with illness?

 Ikigia is tied to contribution and helping others, and it's tied to our roles.
 Those roles don't stop just because something bad happens.
 From those roles and the contribution we make to others, we have that snese of significance that life is meaningful, but also our life and what we're doing is meaningful. - Nicholas Kemp

 Learning to coexist with uncertainty and fear of death

 Fear of death is something natural for everyone.
 However, if fear of death limits people from functioning well, Trudy thinks that it’s time for them to seek professional help.
 One of the important things when trying to co-exist with uncertainty is that people need company along the way.
-People cannot get rid of or fix uncertainty and anxiety, but they can live with them; there are activities that they can do that can help them co-exist with anxiety: learn new skills and build meaningful relationships.
+People cannot get rid of or fix uncertainty and anxiety, but they can live with them; there are activities that they can do that can help them co-exist with anxiety -- for example, learning new skills and building meaningful relationships.